 7. Use Activity Monitor and check Applications folder

 Application or process can stop your system from being responsive.
 When that is the case, Activity Monitor comes in handy.
-It allows you to track down troublesome apps or processes, check for the most significant energy consumers, and monitor CPU disk usage.
+It allows you to track down troublesome apps or processes, check for the most significant energy consumers, and monitor CPU disk usage and network activity.
 You can also use it to detect malware.

 Follow these steps to run Activity Monitor: